Vehrik/FarOut/Characters/3-Traits.md

 #### COST: 1 Splice Points per 1 Integrity

-    All properties of a Natural Weapon (Damage, Stress, Boost, Effect Challenege) will be reapplied to the anything touching the Trait's products at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.
-The owner has implied immunity to the Trait's hazardous properties, but they may waive this immunity to grant the Trait 1 additional point of Damage.
+    All properties of a Natural Weapon (Damage, Stress, Boost, Effect Challenege) will be reapplied to the anything touching the Mutation's products at the beginning of every Round until the Mutation's products are reduced to an Integrity of 0.
+The owner has implied immunity to the Mutation's hazardous properties, but they may waive this immunity to grant the Mutation 1 additional point of Damage.

-    Trait Integrity implies that it produces tangible material that persists in the Game World until it is destroyed/dispersed by oppossing forces.
+    Mutation Integrity implies that it produces tangible material that persists in the Game World until it is destroyed/dispersed by oppossing forces.
 Volume implies the same, but without Integrity the products do not persist in the Game World after they apply their properties.

-    The Integrity of a Trait's products are reduced by 1 whenever they are Challenged, but are destroyed immediately if they encounter a Challenge that is higher than their Integrity.
+    The Integrity of a Mutation's products are reduced by 1 whenever they are Challenged, but are destroyed immediately if they encounter a Challenge that is higher than their Integrity.
 The GM determines if the Integrity fails before they reduce it by 1.

     You must designate the product's Form as either gas, liquid, or solid.
-A Trait's products may be used as Simple Tools to help complete a Challenge.
+A Mutation's products may be used as Simple Tools to help complete a Challenge.

-    Integrity implicitely grants the products of a Trait Momentum equivalent to the Integrity / 3 rounded down.
+    Integrity implicitely grants the products of a Mutation Momentum equivalent to the Integrity / 3 rounded down.
 If the products are gaseous, the Momentum is capped at 0.
 Reducing Intergrity reduces the Momentum of the generated product.

-    A Trait with Integrity and no Volume can only produce about a basketball worth of material (~1/4 cubic feet).
+    A Mutation with Integrity and no Volume can only produce about a basketball worth of material (~1/4 cubic feet).

-    If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is compounded up to a maximum value of
+    If the Mutation is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is compounded up to a maximum value of
     15.

-    Traits with Integrity may be set as traps in ways that make sense for its given Form.
+    Mutations with Integrity may be set as traps in ways that make sense for its given Form.
 Traps laid in this way have a Detection Challenge equivalent to the Set Trap Challenge Attempted by the trapper.